New Zealand Cadet Corps: Cadet Participation

 Run in partnership with the Duke of Edinburgh's Hillary Awards the award is a multi year, voluntary, non-competitive programme of practical, cultural and adventurous activities, designed to support the personal and social development of young people aged 14–25, regardless of gender, background or ability.
 It offers an individual challenge and encourages young people to undertake exciting, constructive, challenging and enjoyable activities in their free time.

 Personnel undertaking the award can begin the activity either through their school, a third party provider, or the New Zealand Cadet Forces with more than 9,000 young adults undertaking the programme each year.

 Within the frame of the New Zealand Cadet Forces, parade nights and community service events like Anzac Day parades can count towards the service requirement while weekend camps and courses can count towards the skill section of the awards.
 The Cadet Fieldcraft Activity can also count towards the Adventurous Journey for all three awards.
 Cadets are also able to retroactively claim work up to 3 months of work they've done before signing up for their first award.
 For example, if a cadet completed a NZCF promotional course such as the Senior Non-Commissioned Officer Course shortly before signing up for an award, then they would be able to retroactively use the course for their residential project.

-Cadets that successfully complete an award are entitled to wear the pin of the highest award they receive on their brassard (if Air Training Corps or New Zealand Cadet Corps) or Jacket (if Sea Cadet Corps).
+Cadets that successfully complete an award are entitled to wear the pin of the highest award they receive on their brassard.